blakewoo/personal-secretary/README.md

 # personal-secretary
 This web application is designed to keep personal files, timeline and to-dos.
-Sever source codes in private repository
+Sever source codes in private repository (not yet developed)

 ## Functions
 - Manage todo list(basically todo crud)